coreytaylorcompchem/the_kitbag/pipelines/qchem/README.md

 Not much - yet.

-The frame workwork to build workflows is there, so it should be a matter of implmenting the specific calculations so workflows can actually run them.
+The framework to build workflows is there, so it should be a matter of implmenting the specific calculations so workflows can actually run them.
 The framework is currently implmented in such a way that it will eventually be possible to stack calculations with checkpointing at each step so if there's a psi4 crash, it won't need to re-run steps.
 So you could run a quick opt with XTB, run some other structural steps, another optimisation with a DFT method then more advanced calculations on the DFT geometry (e.g. sapt0).

 The code is implemented with automatic checkers to see what's actually available.
 Run `python check_available_tasks_workflows_backends.py` for a list.